Get Involved - Our Pioneers

 From as early as 1906 when Durham pharmacists Germain Bernard and C.T.
 Council developed BC Headache Powder, Durham’s creative spirit continues as the city experiences an entrepreneurial boom.

 Durham’s Station $7,500 – $14,999

 Dr. Bartlett Durham gave the North Carolina Railroad several acres of land, and the first train arrived at Durham’s Station in 1855.

 Robert T. Gofourth

 A Roaring Old Place $5,000 – $7,499

-In the early 1800s, Durham was known as “a roaring old place” for its saloons and taverns–now Durham is the South’s “Tastiest Town,” known for good beer and good food.
+In the early 1800s, the ridge where Durham would later rise up was known as “a roaring old place” for its saloons and taverns–now Durham is the South’s “Tastiest Town,” known for good beer and good food.

 Jane & George Goodridge